-Retention Policy for Kindergarten
+Retention Policy for PreKindergarten - Kindergarten

-A student is retained if after ongoing discussion among the parents, teacher, and the administration it is determined that the student would benefit from an additional year in kindergarten.
+A student is retained if after ongoing discussion among the parents, teacher, and the administration it is determined that the student would benefit from an additional year in preK or Kindergarten.
 The final decision rests with the administration.